Ankle monitoring service fumbled key evidence in unsolved toddler's murder

 "For him to say now, 'Oh I went and looked back and I was only supposed to monitor for 365 days, yet I kept doing it on my own.'
 I cannot make any sense of that whatsoever," Moore said.

-"If you look at the records neither that happened on neither side, so everybody's blaming just me," Hall said.
+"If you look in the records [sic] that happened on neither side.
+So everybody's blaming just me," Hall said.

 However, Moore says a judge would've extended supervision under these circumstances.